Running Down A Heating Mystery

 So they added a boiler-feed pump to the mix, which meant they also had to add steam traps to the ends of the mains.

-As they looked a bit deeper into the system they noticed that it was taking on a lot of fresh water, which probably had a lot to do with the old boiler demise.
+As they looked a bit deeper into the system they noticed that it was taking on lots of fresh water, which probably had a lot to do with the old boiler demise.
 Cold feed water contains oxygen, and that old boiler was made of iron.

-One of the guys suspected that long, buried return line might be leaking, so they looked into it, and sure enough, it was.
-Condensate is steam turned to water, but as it turns, it absorbs carbon dioxide, which is natural to the making of steam, and that creates carbonic acid, which eats steel pipes.
+One of the guys suspected that the long, buried return line might be leaking, so they looked into it, and sure enough, it was.
+Condensate is steam turned to water, but as it changes state, it absorbs carbon dioxide, which is Mother Nature at work, and that creates carbonic acid, which eats steel pipes.

-Rather than dig up and replace that buried return line, another of the guys suggested that they abandon it in favor of a condensate-transfer pump.
+But rather than dig up and replace that buried return line, another of the guys suggested that they abandon it in favor of a condensate-transfer pump.
 This would collect the condensate from the end-of-main trap and pump it overhead back to the boiler-feed pump.
-It's a common solution to a problem that's liable to reappear, and it usually goes off without a hitch, but not this time.
+It's a common solution to a problem that's liable to reappear, and it usually goes off without a hitch.
+But not this time.

-The condensate-transfer pump ran okay the first time, but the second time it came on, it started with an enormous wallop that shook the overhead copper tubing.
+The condensate-transfer pump ran okay the first time it came on, but the second time it ran, it started with an enormous wallop that shook the overhead copper tubing.
 The guys shut it off and got in touch with me.
-"It sounds just like water hammer," one said, "but how could that be?
+"It sounds just like a water hammer," one said, "but how could that be?
 There's no steam in that line.
 It's just condensate, and it's a wide-open line.
-It runs from the transfer pump straight back to the boiler-feed pump, and that's vented to atmosphere."
+It runs from the transfer pump straight back to the boiler-feed pump, and that's vented to the atmosphere."

 So this was one of those moments when we all had to get back to basics.

-"You can't get water hammer in that line without steam," I said.
+"You can't get a water hammer in that line without steam," I said.